My Flickr: architecture, ephemera, rural decay, psychogeography, curiosities and countryside.

 Stunning, mostly black and white photography of the crumbling industry and great institutions of Britain.

 Impressive portfolio of abandoned places in mainland Europe.
-Emotive images and well-structured narratives with a great innovative web design.
+Emotive images and well-structured narratives.

 An excellent (though little updated) website dedicated to documenting and recording the relics of past industry in Britain

 A seldom updated but masterfully written and illustrated record of explorations of derelict spaces chiefly in the East of England.
 Thoughtful and engaging.

 Deliciously evocative photography of abandonments in Russia and the USA, and a beautifully designed website to boot.